Gorgonx7/sarama/Consumer-Internals.md

-This page serves to document the broader design of Sarama's consumer.
+This page serves to document the broader design of the internals of Sarama's consumer.

 ### Overview